 Same Process but Still Better

 Although Bamboo Fiber goes through the same process as other Rayon fibers, the good news is that instead of using a wood based fiber they are using Bamboo.
 That, in fact, is a good thing because helps prevent deforestation by eliminating the use of trees to make the fiber.
 Bamboo is a renewable resource.

 The Process of Bamboo Fibers

 It's all about the process and the process determines the sustainability factor of anything.
 Start out with a sustainable material, in this case Bamboo, and end up with a not so sustainable material, Rayon or Viscose.
 Bamboo is sustainable and when there is little to no manufacturing involved, the more it holds onto its sustainability factor.
 So, let's not give Bamboo a bad name because of this instance, where the manufacturing process of Rayon is not Eco-Friendly, Bamboo itself is an Eco-Friendly material and also helps prevent deforestation.
-In the end, even though the process of making Rayon is not sustainable, it's better that Rayon be made from Bamboo than Trees.
+In the end, even though the process of making Rayon is not sustainable, it's better if Rayon is made from Bamboo than made from Trees.

 SLIDE SHOW EXPLAINING THE PROCESS OF MAKING RAYON

 - The Antibacterial Performance of Natural Bamboo Fiber and Its Influencing Factors - http://bit.ly/2l7zbJR